 Reviews clinical studies on cereal-based oral rehydration therapy further noting their advantages.
 Rice and cereal starches were used in these solutions and then compared to a glucose-based product.

-Compares rice water, rice electrolyte solution to glucose-based electrolyte solutions shows the clinical advantages of rice ORT.
+Compares rice water, rice electrolyte solution to glucose-based electrolyte solutions shows the clinical advantages of rice ORS.
 This study compared the use of rice water, rice electrolyte solution, and glucose electrolyte solution in the management of infantile diarrhea.
 The rice water and rice-based solution expedited the patients’ recovery and helped them regain weight.

 5. Thillainayagam AV, Carnaby S, Dias JA, Clark ML, Farthing MJ.
 Evidence of a dominant role for low osmolality in the efficacy of cereal based oral rehydration solutions: studies in a model of secretory diarrhoea.
 Gut 1993;34(7):920-5.

-Shows the importance of low osmolarity in favoring cereal-based ORT.
+Shows the importance of low osmolarity in favoring cereal-based ORS.
 The low osmolarity of the rice-based formulas was shown to increase water absorption in their intestine.
 This is crucial for controlling disease-related symptoms and restoring nutrients.